Sunak transgender jibe ‘totally legitimate’, says No10 amid backlash

 “She deserves all our admiration and praise for that.”

-Business Secretary Kemi Badenoch defended her party leader in the wake of the exchange, accusing Labour of trying to “weaponise” the issue.
+Cabinet ministers defended their party leader in the wake of the exchange, with Business Secretary Kemi Badenoch accusing Labour of trying to “weaponise” the issue.

 Ms Badenoch, who is also Equalities Minister, said on X: “Every murder is a tragedy.
 None should be trivialised by political point-scoring.
 As a mother, I can imagine the trauma that Esther Ghey has endured.